 10 Low Fat Snacks That You Never Knew

-Eating the wrong foods can lead to weight gain, while a low fat breakfast can significantly reduce your daily calorie consumption.
-This will be beneficial if you need to watch fat consumption for a specific diet and try to lose weight.
+Eating the wrong foods can lead to weight gain, while a low-fat breakfast can significantly reduce daily calorie consumption.
+This is beneficial if you must watch your fat consumption for a specific diet and try to lose weight.

-One study found that consuming snacks high in protein and fiber may reduce the ample calories you intake in a day and helps promote feelings of fullness (Source).
+One study found that snacking on foods high in protein and fiber may reduce the number of calories consumed daily and help promote feelings of fullness (Source).

 1. Coconut Chips

-Coconut chips are delicious and rich in fiber and fat, which makes them a great substitute for potato chips.
+Coconut chips are delicious and rich in fiber and fat, which makes them an excellent substitute for potato chips.

 Start slicing large, unsweetened coconut flakes first.
 Then add melted coconut oil and let it in the oven at 300 degrees Fahrenheit for at least 7 to 9 minutes.
 However, 42 grams of coconut chips have 315 calories.